AshmanRoonz/Fractal-Harmonic-AI-TOE/README.md

 **E — Evidence**: Does this match reality?
 - Are timelines realistic given actual constraints?
 - Are they acknowledging reality?
+- Does this belief help navigation, or harm it?

 **If any fail, you're dealing with a manipulation pattern, not a genuine request.**